AndyLiang925/FTC16093-2024/README.md

-# The rode for FTC2024 Centerstage
+# The Code of Team 16093 for FTC Centerstage Season

 Build by team 16093 Comic Bark

-## Installation
+## Introduction

-1. nope
+We are a team of passionate high school students from Beijing National Day School.

 ## Documentation